-Despite governmental and R4V efforts, according to the inter-agency GBV assessment carried out by R4V partners in March 2019, trafficking is among the most prevalent protection risks for Venezuelan women in Guyana.18 According to government data, 225 victims were recorded for the year 2020, reflecting an increase in the number of victims compared with 2019, in contrast to the decrease recorded from the prior year.19 The identification of victims remains challenging, especially in remote areas with weak institutional presence and fast-developing mining industries.
+Despite governmental and R4V efforts, according to the inter-agency GBV assessment carried out by R4V partners in March 2019, trafficking is among the most prevalent protection risks for Venezuelan women in Guyana.
+Recording to government data, 225 victims were recorded for the year 2020, reflecting an increase in the number of victims compared with 2019, in contrast to the decrease recorded from the prior year.
+The identification of victims remains challenging, especially in remote areas with weak institutional presence and fast-developing mining industries.
 Settlements in the vicinity of mines in regions 1, 7, 8 and 9 are areas of high concentration of hotels, bars, and night-clubs, where sex traffickers exploit vulnerable individuals, including Guyanese citizens from Amerindian communities.
 When Venezuelan victims are identified, language barriers to access services and communicate with authorities are also an issue.
 Additionally, the absence of work permits for Venezuelans hampers the ability of VoTs to secure formal livelihoods and to integrate.

-Guyana continues to maintain Tier 1 status as the country continues its fight against TiP.20 In March 2021, a twoday workshop was held by R4V partners to begin the draft of a three-year national action plan to respond to TiP cases.
-Additionally, the Government of Guyana with support from one R4V agency has reviewed and updated draft
+Guyana continues to maintain Tier 1 status as the country continues its fight against TiP.20 Additionally, the Government of Guyana with support from one R4V agency has reviewed and updated draft counter-trafficking